top of page

 What We Are

-The OU Listening Project - An Oral History Initiative is a collaboration between OU students, faculty, alumni, and Oklahoma community members to memorialize the myriad histories of OU and of local communities.
+The Listening Project is a collaboration between OU students, faculty, alumni, and Oklahoma community members to memorialize the myriad histories of OU and of local communities.

 The stories of individual Oklahomans and their communities are what make this place great; oral history interviews document these stories for posterity and foster appreciation for the diversity of experiences and events that constitute OU.

-There are two main goals of OU Listening Project - An Oral History Initiative:
+There are two main goals of The Listening Project:

-Faculty mentors, OU Honors students, and Undergraduate/Graduate Research Assistants trained in oral history methodologies, ethics, and techniques conduct oral history interviews, which are made available online and through the digital collections of various local stakeholders.
-The Project enables course-based and extracurricular research experiences for students- including, using the university archives, conducting and preserving interviews, presenting at conferences, and publishing their findings.
+Faculty mentors, OU Honors students, and Undergraduate Researchers trained in oral history methodology, ethics, and techniques conduct oral history interviews, which are made available online and through the digital collections of various local stakeholders.
+The Listening Project enables course-based and extracurricular research experiences for students including: using the university archives, conducting and preserving interviews, presenting at conferences, and publishing their findings.

 Who We Are

 Dr. Andreana Prichard has been working in oral history since 2007.
-As an historian, her first two books rely heavily on a mix of oral historical methodologies and more traditional archival methodologies.
-In 2024, Prichard founded the OU Listening Project.
-Inspired by the methodology's roots as a tool and platform for advancing social justice.
+As an historian, her first two books relied heavily on a mix of oral historical methodologies and more traditional archival methodologies.
+In 2023, Prichard founded The Listening Project.

 OUR LOGO